LordKBX/wuxiaworld_export_ebook/README.md

 ```
 If you whan to start the script without database update and version check you could add the argument noupdate in your command or use the start_without_update.bat

+After that just select the novel you want to read, select the output mode(classic or alternative), the book number(if applicable) and the chapters range, finaly hit the "Generate" Button.
+Keep it mind that it will take some time for the script to finish, so don't close the window or the console if the program doesn't respond.

-####On Linux and MacOs
+#### On Linux and MacOs
 ```
 python3 wuxiaworld_export_ebook.py
 ```
 or use the sctipt start.sh

-After that just select the novel you want to read, select the output mode(classic or alternative), the book number(if applicable) and the chapters range, finaly hit the "Generate" Button.
-Keep it mind that it will take some time for the script to finish, so don't close the window or the console if the program doesn't respond.

 ## Keep in mind!